syne-tune/syne-tune/docs/source/tutorials/basics/basics_backend.rst

 we use the ``PyTorch`` SageMaker framework as a pre-built container for the dependencies our training scripts requires.
 However, any other type of `SageMaker estimator <https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html>`_ can be used here just as well.
+Finally, if you include any of the metrics reported by your training script in ``metrics_names``, their values are visualized in the dashboard for the SageMaker training job.

 If your training script requires additional dependencies not contained in the chosen SageMaker framework, you can specify those in a ``requirements.txt``